h3xitsec/h3xrecon/docs/components/jobprocessor.md

 - Detailed error reporting with file and line information
 ## Integration Points
 ### Message Queue
-- Subscribes to the function.output stream
+- Subscribes to the parsing.input stream
 - Processes messages in real-time
 - Handles message batching and queueing
 ### Storage